 Figure:

-SBVR XMI Metamodel:
+SBVR MOF Metamodel:

 Elements of SBVR Content Models

-For an element in an SBVR Content model, the meaning of the value TRUE is that the characteristic is attributed to the thing represented by the element.
+For an element in an SBVR Content Model, the meaning of the value TRUE is that the characteristic is attributed to the thing represented by the element.
 A meaning of FALSE is that the thing represented by the element does not have the characteristic.
 A meaning of the attribute being null is the same as the attribute being unspecified for the element.

 Rationale

-The attribute is optional in support of the Open World Assumption, explained in Open World Assumption below.
+The attribute is optional in support of the Open World Assumption, explained in Clause 23.4.2 Open World Assumption.

 MOF Associations for SBVR Binary Verb Concepts

-MOF Elements of the SBVR XMI Metamodel
+MOF Elements of the SBVR MOF Metamodel

 Each binary verb concept is represented in MOF terms as an association.
 Association names match verb concept wordings.
 If a verb concept has only one verb concept wording, the association's name is the expression of that verb concept wording, but with subscripts raised to normal text.
 The names of the association's ends are the placeholder expressions from the verb concept wording.
 The ends are owned by the association so that individual links can be serialized using XMI.